Super Rugby: Look who's back - All Blacks hooker Dane Coles set for return

 Asafo Aumua and Ricky Riccitelli have been swapping the hooker duties in Coles' absence.

-Should the Hurricanes retain fourth position on the table, they are in line to play the Crusaders in a Super Rugby semifinal in Christchurch should both teams win their quarter-finals.
+Should the Hurricanes retain fourth position on the table after the regular season, and they have three left, starting with the Sharks in Durban next weekend, they are in line to play the Crusaders in a Super Rugby semifinal in Christchurch should both teams win their quarter-finals.

+If Coles gets through his run against Petone unharmed, he will hope to make the Hurricanes' trip to South Africa.
+They also play the Lions in Johannesburg and finish their regular season with a home match against the Blues.